jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

   - License compliance checks
   - API version control

-### Combined preCICE Evaluation (PoC + Technical Analysis)
+### Evaluation

-During the PoC, the team assigned this requirement an **average score of 1.80 on the 0–3 scale**, which implies that preCICE meets this requirement.
+The PoC team determined that preCICE meets this requirement.

 Representative PoC comments were:
 - The preCICE API for different languages (including the Fortran module and C++ header) can be found in the documentation that links to the code.